itsmeibrahimm/LeetCode-Java-Solutions/README-client-integration.md

   - Integration Test: (short-term solution) interact with Payment Service on Staging.

 ## Integration Step by Step
-1. Request IDS API Key by [here](https://doordash.atlassian.net/wiki/spaces/PE/pages/762970379/Identity+Service#IdentityService-Services,ClientsandTokensTerms).
+1. Request IDS API Key against `payment-service` by [here](https://doordash.atlassian.net/wiki/spaces/PE/pages/762970379/Identity+Service#IdentityService-Services,ClientsandTokensTerms).
 Payin Service enforces IDS authentication.
 Client needs to acquire a valid API Key and provide in HTTP request header x-api-key for each request.

 2. Experience Payin Service through FastAPI doc.
 This is the fastest way to experience Payin Servie PAIs without changing any line of code.